-If you have a query or suggestion about this resource, contact Local Government NSW by ringing 02 9242 4000 or email us.
+If you have a query or suggestion about this resource, contact Local Government NSW by emailing email@example.com or call 02 9242 4000.

 Bibi Barba was born in Roma, Queensland, and raised in Liverpool, Sydney, Australia.
 Her family descends from the Durumal (North Queensland), Birri-Gubba (Central Queensland) and Dangadi tribes (East Coast NSW).
 Inspired by her Grandmother’s storytelling and her love of the land, Bibi’s artwork has a sense of vivid storytelling, melding traditional indigenous design with contemporary style and innovative colour combinations.

 “My designs and art works have many stories to tell, passed down from generation to generation.
 My art captures and nurture my grandmother’s stories of long ago, vibrate Songlines of childhood memories passed down from birth.
 My inspiration come from a family of strong women that encapsulated the essence of culture through the blood line.
 My grandmother is a very strong women and would often say ‘feel your country, feel it, paint it’.
 My mother cherishes those stories to enable me and my family to build on the foundation of culture because art is the tool to create many possibilities and cross cultural boundaries.”